thymikee/jest-preset-angular/website/docs/getting-started/options.md

 - `"moduleFileExtensions"` – our modules are TypeScript (`ts`), HTML (`html`), JavaScript (`js`), JSON (`json`) and ESM JavaScript (`mjs`) files.
 - `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses `RegExp`.
 - `"resolver"` - instruct Jest how to resolve entry file based on `package.json` definitions.
 - `"snapshotSerializers"` - array of serializers which will be applied to snapshot the code.
-Note: by default angular adds some angular-specific attributes to the code (like `ng-reflect-*`, `ng-version="*"`, `_ngcontent-c*` etc).
-  This package provides serializer to remove such attributes.
-This makes snapshots cleaner and more human-readable.
-  To remove such specific attributes use `no-ng-attributes` serializer.
-You need to add `no-ng-attributes` serializer manually.
+See more in [Snapshot testing](../guides/snapshot-testing.md)
 - `"testEnvironment"` – the test environment to run on.
 - `"transformIgnorePatterns"`: instruct Jest to transform any `.mjs` files which come from `node_modules`.
 - `"transform"` – run every `TS`, `JS`, `MJS`, `HTML`, or `SVG` file through so called _Jest transformer_; this lets Jest understand non-JS syntax.